vishalchaurasia10/Cryptonite/README.md

 Welcome to the Cryptonite Crypto Dashboard!
 This comprehensive application provides real-time information and analytics on various cryptocurrencies.
 Below is a detailed overview of the features, pages, and technologies used in this project.

+`Note`
+-  Drag/Drop feature is only available for coins and not for companies listed on the homepage.
+-  For drag/drop hover over the coin name/icon in the list --> cursor will turn into hand and now you can drag the icon.
+Once drag is started a bitcoin box will be shown in the left corner where you can drop the coin.
+-  For the first time when you go to website it will be system's default mode.
+In the side navigation bar you can toggle the mode and navigate the dashboard.

 ## Key Features/ Implementations
 - **Dark/Light Mode**: Users can toggle between dark and light themes.
 The selected theme is stored in local storage, ensuring the user's choice persists even after refreshing the page.
 - **Search Suggestions**: As users type in the search bar, relevant coin suggestions are displayed using debouncing.